LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/the-javascript-language.rst

 .. index:: ! front end

-This cool feature allows immediate updates your profile when you post a status, change the color of the “Submit” button after you complete a form, generate a map when you request directions, or create a sparkly trail that follows the mouse pointer.
+This cool feature allows immediate updates to your profile when you post a status, change the color of the “Submit” button after you complete a form, generate a map when you request directions, or create a sparkly trail that follows the mouse pointer.
 All of the changes to what you see on the web page are part of **front end** development.
 They are present on your computer.

 .. index:: !
 Back end